-Mrs Hobbs attended Summer schools at Stratford and appears in photos with Sharp and the demonstration dance teams.
-She was involved with EFDS committee work and corresponded with Sharp in his later years of ill health.
+Mrs Hobbs had met Sharp in 1908 and attended Summer schools at Stratford, appearing as a dancer in photos with Sharp and his demonstration dance teams in 1912, when she was 35.
+She became involved with EFDS committee work and corresponded with Sharp in his later years of ill health.

-It was Robert’s father who had let Kelmscott Manor house to William Morris, writer and designer, from 1871 until his death in 1896.
-The manor house continued to be lived in by his widow Jane Morris, who eventually purchased the house from the Hobbs family in 1913.
+It was Robert Hobbs's father who had let Kelmscott Manor house to William Morris, writer and designer, from 1871 until the latter's death in 1896.
+But the manor house continued to be lived in by his widow Jane Morris, who eventually purchased the house from the Hobbs family in 1913.
 Jane’s daughter May Morris (b1862) lived there until her death in 1938.
 May Morris was a friend of Mrs May Elliot Hobbs, as they were neighbours.
-May Morris joined the EFDS in October 1912 and there was actually a Kelmscott branch for a time.
+May Morris herself joined the EFDS in October 1912 and there was actually a Kelmscott branch for a time.